U.S. economy stalls in Q1, but fundamentals still sound

 It suggested the economy could struggle to achieve the 3 percent break-out growth that had been widely anticipated this year, but did little to alter forecasts for coming quarters.

-In its statement, the Fed said "growth in economic activity has picked up recently, after having slowed sharply during the winter in part because of adverse weather conditions."

-The U.S. central bank announced a further reduction in the amount of money it is pumping into the economy through monthly bond purchases.

-Separate reports on Wednesday showed private employers added 220,000 workers to their payrolls in April, while business activity in the Midwest hit a six-month high, with new orders surging and employment rising.
+Separate reports on Wednesday showed private employers added 220,000 workers to their payrolls in March, while business activity in the Midwest hit a six-month high in April, with new orders surging and employment rising.

-U.S. stocks were trading higher, but the dollar fell against a basket of currencies.
-Prices for U.S. government debt rose.

 NO FUNDAMENTAL WEAKNESS